Spirit Squad: Formation (2006–2007)

-Breakup and aftermath
+Breakup and aftermath (2007–2008)

 The group disbanded on the November 27 episode of Raw, when they were defeated in a five-on-three handicap match by DX and Flair.
 In a backstage segment later that night, DX placed all members into a crate stamped "OVW, Louisville, Kentucky", a reference to the developmental territory from which the Spirit Squad had come.

 After the breakup, Kenny emerged as the only member to remain on WWE television, gaining the last name "Dykstra" and continuing the feud with Flair that led to the Spirit Squad's break up.
 At Ohio Valley Wrestling (OVW), Nicky and Mikey were repackaged as a tag team, called The Frat Pack.
 Johnny also returned to OVW after the breakup of the Spirit Squad, save for an appearance during a battle royal on an episode of Raw.
 Mitch was released from WWE on May 18, 2007, Johnny in the beginning of 2008, Mikey on June 13, 2008, and Kenny on November 10, 2008.
-In September 2008, Nicky began wrestling as Dolph Ziggler for WWE and as of 2022 is still under contract.
-Ziggler has gone on to have success as a singles wrestler, having won the Intercontinental, United States, World Heavyweight and NXT Championships.
+In September 2008, Nicky was repackaged as Dolph Ziggler and has gone on to have success as a singles wrestler, having won the Intercontinental, United States, World Heavyweight and NXT Championships.
+His run would last until September 2023.